 As a freelance journalist, I have written for publications like Vanity Fair, The Washington Post, New York, Elle, Foreign Policy, Vice and The New Statesman.
-I started my career at The New Republic, where I was a staff writer from 2014-2015.
+I started my career at The New Republic in 2013, first as an intern and then as a staff writer.

 Selected work